 Jeff joined UCT in 1988 and has seen a shift in his work from being student facing to academic staff facing in his teaching, development work and research.
 While in the past his interaction with students was his primary source of learning and inspiration, it is now his work with colleagues which provides the inspiration and the rewards.

-Academic staff development initiatives need to contribute to an institutional climate within which individual academics can flourish in their intellectual work and be supported in their engagement with the changing higher education environment and Jeff believes that one of the biggest challenges in enhancing teaching practice at UCT is to create an institutional culture where research and teaching are not set in opposition to each other.
+Jeff believes that one of the biggest challenges in enhancing teaching practice at UCT is to create an institutional culture where research, teaching and educational development are not set in opposition to each other.
 At the individual level his contribution has been through the courses that he teaches, and the workshops and the programmes that he has helped to develop and run.
-He seeks to support colleagues in making decisions about how teaching fits into their academic identities and also help them establish a supportive environment through building communities of teaching practice both within and outside of their departments.
+He seeks to support colleagues in fitting teaching comfortably into their academic identities and in building communities of teaching practice both within and outside of their departments.

 021 650 3351